 Kinship: Proving You are a Distributee

-My name is Albert Goodwin, and I have been practicing estate law in New York for over a decade.
-If you are need legal representation in an estate, you can give me a call at (212) 233-1233.
+My name is Albert Goodwin, I am a New York estate, guardianship, wills, trust and probate lawyer with over a decade of experience.
+If you need legal representation in an estate, you can give me a call at (212) 233-1233.